Something, something, perfect enemy of the good.

 - I'm a creature of habit; I love my routines and comforts.

 - I hate wearing clothes.
 Specifically, I love being shirtless.
 It's a manifestation of my extreme vanity.
-(More on that controversial and triggering topic later!)
+(More on that controversial topic later!)

 - I've been eating strict Paleo (with various modifications and refinements) since 2009.
 No cheating.

-- I'm a compulsive nail-biter and "investigator" of my dermatological phenomena.
+- I'm a compulsive nail-biter and "investigator" of my dermatological phenomena, which is apparently called "dermatillomania" or "excoriation disorder".
 (These are things I struggle with a lot.)

 - I'm extremely risk-averse, definitely to a fault and in a very anxiety-provoking way.
 This is a disposition I really need to keep in check.

 - I'm extremely materialistic in that I attach high sentimental value to things most people would regard as unimportant--so I can't throw anything away.
+I think this is because "things" help to ground me in physical reality and provide an anchor for my memory, which feels fragile and fallible.
+I love my memorabilia; almost everything "sparks joy" (shove it, Marie Kondo!).
 But with the exception of groceries and occasional tech splurges, I'm pretty darned frugal by nature.
+(Also, already having way too many things helps create an incentive against acquiring even more things!)

 - Listening to music is a very active process for me (meaning humming or singing along), so it's really hard for me to ever have it on in the background.
 It also means I don't much care for intentional music discovery (like Pandora).
 Invite me to the symphony, opera, or ballet if you're prepared to be hitting me every 5 seconds to stop me from signing along.